DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 ![[Khazan's Ring.png]]
 <span class="credit">"Khazan's Ring" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

-The symbol on the signet ring resembles the connected series of lines depicted on <span class="citation">V2.
-Tower Door (p.
+The symbol on the signet ring resembles the connected series of lines depicted on <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower#V2TowerDoor">V2.
+Tower Door</a> (p.
 169)</span>, but rotated counterclockwise such that the shape is vertically symmetrical.
 A tiny arcane rune has been carved into the metal above each of the two unconnected ends of the series of lines.

 Kasimir notes that the runes are the symbols of the evocation (left) and necromancy (right) schools of magic, respectively, but confesses that the ring has shown no reaction to any kind of magic.